LouisaBarrett/weathertalk/README.md

 }
 ```

 Now let's add our functionality.
-We can use the same `if` statmeent structure that we used for our phrase generator, this way the color changes will align with the phases changing.
+We can use the same `if` statement structure that we used for our phrase generator, this way the color changes will align with the phrases changing.

 ```javascript
 const mainSection = document.querySelector('section')